auth0-samples/auth0-react-sample/05-Calling-Api/README.md

 This project contains a regular ReactJS application where react-router is used to require authentication for urls with restricted access.
 The library `auth0-lock` provides the user authentication, and we also have `src/utils/AuthService.js` class to wrap Lock Widget usage and manage the localStorage items.
+A basic node.js server is also provided as an example of `express-jwt` usage to parse JWT Tokens and protect private endpoints in `server.js`.

 ## Getting Started